Avoiding the Retirement Tax Trap

 How high‑earning families and business owners can build wealth in anticipation of an early, affluent and tax-efficient retirement.

 The retirement tax trap is straightforward: paying more tax than necessary by drawing the wrong money, from the wrong places, at the wrong time.
-For high net worth households this is could be real money lost every year, compounding across decades and eroding legacies.
+For high net worth households this could be real money lost every year, compounding across decades and eroding legacies.

 This guide is built to be your operational handbook.
 It explains how to: